Autism Spectrum Disorder - Overview

 Differential Diagnosis

-• Detailed record of developmental history
+• Detailed developmental history

 • Scores from standardized assessment tools

-• Comprehensive opinions from a multidisciplinary assessment team
+• Integrated opinions from multidisciplinary evaluation teams

 Treatment Options